VOLUNTEER TO BE A FOSTER

 7. Trust us: The personnel at HJC have years of experience homing kittens, and you can be assured that they do the best job possible.
 Potential adopters are selected only after a rigorous screening process.
 You will know your foster kittens' personalities better than anyone, and your input will be invaluable, however, all adoption decisions will be the responsibility of and ultimately remain with HJC.
 We appreciate that you want the best for your foster kittens.
 We care about them too, and will always work hard to find them good, forever homes.

-8. Interacting with clients: It is possible that at some point you may have to interact with clients.
+8. Interacting with clients: It is possible that at some point you may have to interact with potential adopters.
 To protect the reputation of our rescue group, you must be cordial, considerate, neat in appearance, and pleasant in situations where you represent HJC.

-9. Transportation: You will need to have a registered vehicle and be able and licensed to drive because you may have to transport cats for emergencies, vaccinations, worming, exams, or surgeries.
-All animals must be transported in a kennel.
+9. Transportation: You will need to have a registered vehicle and be able and licensed to drive because you may have to transport cats for emergencies, vaccinations, worming, exams, surgeries or adoption meetups.
+All animals must be transported in a clean and secure pet carrier (no cardboard).
 Ask us for one if you don't have one to use.

 12. What if an animal dies: Sometimes cats do not survive.
 This is a particular concern with neonates.
 Are you prepared for that eventuality?